garrandall/popular-music-data/tracks/family-affair-mary-j--blige.md

 So just dance for me

-Ooh, it's only gonna be about a matter of time
+Oh, it's only gonna be about a matter of time
 Before you get loose and start to lose your mind
 Cop you a drink, go 'head and rock your ice
 'Cause we celebrating No More Drama in our life